 Working together to create your bespoke ceremony will be an exciting experience and you can be as creative as you like.
 You may wish to write your own vows, involve your guests (and pets!), choose symbolic gestures and include readings, poetry and music.

 This may sound a little overwhelming but I can guide you through the process.
-Usually, we meet for a coffee and a chat at the time of booking and then again about 4 months before your wedding, to plan your ceremony in more detail.
-This is only a guide as it depends on the timescale between booking and your wedding day and whether distance prevents us from meeting in person.
-If so, FaceTime or Skype can be arranged.
+Usually, we meet for a coffee and a chat at the time of booking and although meeting in person is preferable, Zoom or FaceTime has been proving a good alternative in recent months.

 Given everything that goes into arranging your special day it is important to know that you have some protection against unforeseen events.
 All HSS Registered Celebrants are covered by the HSS Ceremony Promise therefore if a celebrant is unable to conduct your ceremony, there is a network of over 100 celebrants who can step in at short notice.